microsoft/vscode-docs/docs/editor/emmet.md

     Set this to true to enable expanding Emmet abbreviations with `kbstyle(Tab)` key.
 We use this setting to provide the appropriate fallback to provide indentation when there is no abbreviation to expand.

 ## Emmet preferences

 Prior to VS Code 1.15, you could use the `emmet.preferences` setting to customize Emmet as documented in [Emmet Preferences](https://docs.emmet.io/customization/preferences/).
 Emmet 2.0's modular nature does not support these Emmet Preferences in the same way as it did before.

-In the upcoming August 2017 release of VS Code (1.16), we are working on getting back support for the below preferences.
+In the upcoming August 2017 release of VS Code (1.16), we are working on bringing back support for the following preferences:

 - css.propertyEnd
 - css.valueSeparator
 - sass.propertyEnd